RoseannaGG/Toad_Genetics_Pipeline/README.md

   ## 10b.
 Export vcf file and missing individual files to desktop

-  ### Fitler samples over 0.6 max obs het - at regional level

-  R - hierfstat

-  ### Fitler out siblings

-  R SNPrelate OR COLONY

   ### Fitler SNPs out of HWE

-  - Per pond, averaged across each locus
+  - Per region, averaged across each locus

     ### Fitler SNPs out of FIS

   - Per pond, averaged across each locus

+  ### Fitler out siblings

+  R SNPrelate OR COLONY or plink

   ## ANALYSIS ON WHOLE DATASET